-Being a Monday morning, there weren't too many people in the gardens surrounding the castle.
-Just a few elderly people that were either walking around or doing some exercises.
+Being a Monday morning, there weren't many people in the gardens surrounding the castle.
+Just a few elderly people that were either walking around like us, or doing exercises.

-We also saw a couple of homeless people napping along the walls of the castle, enjoying the morning sun.
+We also spotted a couple of homeless people napping along the walls of the castle, enjoying the morning sun.

-Having walked the entire perimeter of the walls, we entered through the main gate into a plum grove which was in bloom.
-While Masao was taking a quick stop to buy some tea from the vending machines, I walked straight into the grove trying to take a few pictures of the castle through the branches of the trees covered with beautiful flowers, until a security guard approached me and politely explained that I wasn't supposed to be walking into the grove.
+Having walked the entire perimeter of the walls, we entered through the main gate into a plum grove which was in full bloom.
+While Masao was buying some tea from the vending machines, I walked straight into the grove trying to take a few pictures of the castle through the branches of the trees covered with beautiful flowers, until a security guard approached me and politely explained that I wasn't supposed to be walking into the grove.

 From there we crossed the second moat and entered the main area of the castle through the Second Front Gate.
 Many of the gates of Nagoya Castle have a square layout, and the stone walls include several large stones to demonstrate the castle's defenses.
 Here Masao is demonstrating the size of some of these stones.

 One of the main architects who designed and directed the building of the Nagoya Castle was Nakai Masakiyo.
 He had gathered and refined existing castle and fortification construction technology and techniques and ultimately formulated the standards for the Tokugawa Shogunate's castles, as exemplified by Nagoya Castle.
 In August 1610 the stone foundation of the main donjon was completed, and by December construction of the stone walls was almost completed.